sushiibot/sushii-image-server/README.md

 ## Configuration

 An example configuration can be found in [`config.json`](./config.json).
-These values are also given by default if a config file is not found.
+These values are also given by default if a config file is not found or fields are omitted.
 POST parameters will be take priority over config values.
 For example, if the `width` setting in the config is set to `512` and a POST request to `/url` or `/html` has a paramter of `1028`, it will use `1028` for that specific request.

 ```javascript
 {